 Your hosts, Chris and Gillian, with Harvey out in the mountains

 Lochaber has so much to offer, no wonder it is called the outdoor capitol of the UK.

 Ben Nevis a more challenging way

 Lochaber is blessed with great mountains to conquer, explore, photograph or just admire.

 The Glenfinnan area provides an excellent half day out.
-The railway viaduct, Jacobite rising memorial and Loch Shiel.
+The railway viaduct, the Jacobite rising memorial and Loch Shiel.